Home » Comedy Movies

 Out: 25 January 2013

 Co-produced by the Farrelly Brothers, this is a silly, raunchy anthology similar to ‘Kentucky Fried Movie’ from the ’70s.
 The series of 17 short films, with vague connecting story, include Gerard Butler as a perverse, foul-mouthed leprechaun kidnapped by Johnny Knoxville and Seann William Scott who want to steal his pot of gold.
 Director Griffin Dunne’s segment sees Kieran Culkin playing a grocery store clerk courting Emma Stone with an R-rated version of a love letter.
 In Peter Farrelly’s segment, Kate Winslet and Hugh Jackman go on a date in which she’s the only person who notices he has balls under his chin.
-Historically, anthology movies fail but this has a very starry cast and if it’s marketed like a comedic version of ‘Valentine’s Day’, which did well, it could find an audience.
-It’s something a bit different and I’m all for that.
+Anthology movies nearly always fail and this one is especially disjointed.
+Imagine a series of unrelated, unfunny sketches.
+It doesn’t work on any level.
+[Critics: 4%] [Public: 4.4] – Avoid

 Identity Thief